How to Order Your New Hampshire Driving Record

 - Failure to use due care: 3 points

-- Speeding at rate of 1-24 mph over posted speed limit: 3 points
+- Speeding at a rate of 1-24 mph over the posted speed limit: 3 points

-- Allowing improper person to drive commercial vehicle: 2 points
+- Allowing an improper person to drive commercial vehicle: 2 points

-- Failure to display or produce license for officer: 2 points
+- Failure to display or produce a license for an officer: 2 points

 Fix any mistake or incorrect points on your driving history record by contacting a New Hampshire Division of Motor Vehicles office.
 Taking a traffic school course can also help you remove points from your NH drivers record.